 Fortunately, users of our company verification services find this not to be the case.

-As documents are nearly always sent electronically these days, making a forgery is as simple as finding someone with some basic photo editing skills.
+As documents are nearly always sent electronically these days, making a forgery is as simple as finding someone with some basic photo editing skills, so it is important that you check Chinese certificates are legitimate.

 Here at China Checkup we regularly encounter and have categorised 3 different types of forged Chinese business license, namely: